 The geometry of the complex numbers.
 The Argand diagram.
-Complex numbers as a method of studying plane geometry, roots of unity, cocyclic points, Ptolemy's Theorem, equations of lines and circles (Apollonius's Theorem).
+Complex numbers used for studying plane geometry, roots of unity, cocyclic points, Ptolemy's Theorem, equations of lines and circles (Apollonius's Theorem).
 Möbius transformations acting on the extended complex plane.
-Möbius transformations take lines and circles to lines and circles, Stereographic projection.
-The Riemann sphere and the conformal map to the extended complex plane.
-The geometry of the sphere: great circles, triangles (their six angles, angle-excess and area formula).
+Möbius transformations take lines and circles to lines and circles.
+The Riemann sphere and stereographic projection to the extended complex plane, including the property that stereographic projection is conformal.
+The geometry of the sphere: great circles, triangles (their six angles, angle-excess and area formula, the cosine formulae for strict spherical triangles).
 Platonic solids.